 Under FRS 109, financial assets are classified into financial assets measured at fair value or at amortised cost depending on the Group's business model for managing the financial assets and the contractual cash flow characteristics of the financial assets.
 Fair value gains or losses will be recognised in profit or loss except for certain equity investments, for which the Group will have a choice to recognise the gains and losses in other comprehensive income.
 A third measurement category has been added for debt instruments - fair value through other comprehensive income.
-This measurement category applies to debt instruments that meet the Solely Payments of Principal and Interest contractual cash flows and to sell the financial assets.
+This measurement category applies to debt instruments that meet the Solely Payments of Principal and Interest contractual cash flow characteristics test and where the Group is holding the debt instrument to both collect the contractual cash flows and to sell the financial assets.